magento/devdocs/src/cloud/release-notes/ece-release-notes.md

 **Infrastructure updates**–

--  {:.new}Added support for Elasticsearch 7.9 and Redis 6 for compatibility with upcoming Magento releases.<!--MCLOUD-7191-->

 -  {:.new}Added ece-tools support for the read-only `pub/static` directory when static content is set to deploy in the build stage.<!--MC-37699-->

 -  {:.fix}Updated the ece-tools `composer.json` to add a required dependency for the Magento Quality Patches package.
 This fixes a circular dependency that existed between the ece-tools and magento-cloud-patches packages.<!--MCLOUD-6910-->

+-  {:.new}Added support for Elasticsearch 7.9 and Redis 6 for compatibility with upcoming Magento releases.<!--MCLOUD-7191-->

 **Validation and log improvements**–

--  {:.new}Added search-engine validation to ensure that `elasticsearch` is set for Magento Commerce Cloud 2.4 and later.
+-  {:.new}Added search-engine validation to ensure that `elasticsearch` is set for {{site.data.var.ece }} 2.4 and later.
 If the validation fails, the deployment is stopped with an error message suggesting fixes for the issue.<!--MCLOUD-6937-->

+-  {:.new}Added Elasticsearch validation to check the compatibility between the Elasticsearch service version and the Magento version.<!--MCLOUD-7193-->
+-
+-  {:.new}Updated the Elasticsearch compatibility error message to show the versions of Elasticsearch that are compatible with the Magento Elasticsearch module.
+The error message now provides the specific Elasticsearch versions to install in your Cloud infrastructure so that it is compatible with the Elasticsearch module used by your version of Magento.<!--MCLOUD-6698-->

 -  {:.new}Added error message for invalid `MAGE_MODE` environment variable setting.
 The only valid value is `production`.
 Before this fix, `MAGE_MODE` could be set to `developer` without deployment errors, only to cause errors later when trying to write to read-only files.<!--MCLOUD-6708-->

 -  {:.fix}Fixed validation for Redis, RabbitMQ and MySql services to ensure these versions are compatible with the Magento version.
 Valid versions of these services are now written to the `cloud.log`.<!--MCLOUD-7098-->

 -  {:.fix}Updated the `cloud.log` to include the concurrent requests limit for sending requests during cache warmup.
 This value is configured in in the `WARM_UP_CONCURRENCY` post-deploy variable. <!--MCLOUD-5563-->

--  {:.fix}Updated the Elasticsearch compatibility error message to show the supported versions of Elasticsearch.
-The error message now provides the specific Elasticsearch versions to install in your Cloud infrastructure so that it is compatible with the Elasticsearch module used by your version of Magento.<!--MCLOUD-6698-->

 **CLI command updates**–